jaiwanag/lab-terra-containerapp/README.md

 2. To Login to Azure type the following:
 `az login`
 > **Note**
-> To change the subscription enter the following command:
+> To switch to a different subscription, enter the following command:
 > `az account set --subscription "<yourSubscriptionName>"`

 ### Terraform initialize, plan, and deploy